 History of integrity, positioned for growth.

 Bunge North America was incorporated in New York City in 1923.
 Now headquartered in St. Louis, we have more than 4,000 employees throughout the United States, Canada and Mexico.
-Integrated and positioned for growth, Bunge North America is a leading agribusiness and a driving force in the global marketplace.
+Integrated and positioned for growth, Bunge North America is a part of Bunge Limited, a leading agribusiness and a driving force in the global marketplace..

 Johann Peter Gottlieb Bunge establishes Bunge & Co. in Amsterdam.